0xSamWitch/samwitch-erc1155-upgradeable/README.md

 It is based on OpenZeppelin V5 ERC1155 upgradeable token, supports the ERC1155Supply extension (adding totalSupply() and totalSupply(id)).
 It has a different storage layout, so is not a drop-in replaceplacement if have already deployed a contract, it also does not have namespaced storage intentionally to allow further packing in derived contracts.

-For even more optimizations override `getOwner` & `_updateOwner` if you are able to pack the owner inside your own structs efficiently.
+For even more optimizations override `ownerOf` & `_updateOwner` if you are able to pack the owner inside your own structs efficiently.
 Although it uses a version based on OpenZeppelin V4, Estfor Kingdom is using this for the PetNFT for example:
 ```js
   struct Pet {